-We begin at the very top of the window with God represented by two symbols.
+Before God can come to his world and his people, there must be a world and a people.
+But before that there must be God; and so we begin at the very top of the window with God, represented by two symbols.
 On the left is the Alpha and Omega, the first and last letters of the Greek alphabet.
-In the Old Testament God declared, "I am the first and I am the last; apart from me there is no God" (Isa 44:6; cf. 48:12).
-In the New Testament the same language is used of both God and Jesus.
-"I am the Alpha and the Omega, the First and the Last, the Beginning and the End," said Jesus (Rev 22:13; cf. 1:8, 17; 21:6).
+In the Old Testament God declared, "I am the first and I am the last; besides me there is no god" (Isa 44:6 ESV; cf. 48:12).
+In the New Testament Jesus applies the same language to himself: "I am the Alpha and the Omega, the first and the last, the beginning and the end" (Rev 22:13; cf. 1:8, 17; 21:6).
+Everything begins and ends with God, and so our thinking must begin and end with God, otherwise we'll get everything wrong.